ludmilla-penarrubia/deep_learning_lungs_segmentation/README.md

 ## Use *our* trained model on *your* data

-Preprocessing step : Your data spacing should be 1mm isotropic
+Preprocessing step : Your data spacing should be **1mm** isotropic
 You can use gatetools to do so, with the command :

 `gatetools/bin/gt_affine_transform -i your_data.mhd -o preprocessed_data.mhd --newspacing "1.0" --force_resample --adaptive -p "-1000.0"`

+You should change the path to your image at l.71 of the file _trained_model_on_showcase_data.py_ (params.input_img_path)

+If your networks are located elsewhere than at _./data/model_weights/_, please put the right paths at lines 75, 76 and 77

 Then to predict lungs mask with the model :